baselkorj/toroidal_accelerator/README.md

 # Toroidal Accelerator
-A abstract electronics simulation tool with a flexible low-level emulation layer for multiple architectures.
+An abstract electronics simulation tool with a flexible low-level emulation layer for multiple architectures.